01 of 08

 The Massif Central and the Auvergne Mountains

-The Auvergne is still relatively unknown, for long kept apart by the lack of access.
-It’s quite glorious, with its... rolling mountains, great rivers and valleys and forests.
-It’s a place for walking, overland skiing, bird watching, fishing and cycling if you want to keep fit.
-There is one main ski resort, Super Besse in the south, which connects to the resort of Mon-Dore.
-But it’s mainly an area for overland skiing.
+The Auvergne is still relatively undiscovered by tourists.
+But It’s quite glorious, with its rolling mountains, great rivers and valleys, and forests.
+It’s a place for hiking, cross-country skiing, bird watching, fishing, and cycling.
+There is one main ski resort, Super Besse in the south, which connects to the resort of Mont-Dore and is frequented by cross-country skiers.

 04 of 08

-The two extremes have very different characters.
-In the west the area is Basque speaking; in the eastern Mediterranean end it’s Catalan-speaking.
-It's best known as Cathar country, the area where the Cathar heretics lived and hid and were finally slaughtered and destroyed by the French crusades in the 13th century.
-If you're here, don't miss Montsegur where the heretics made their last, heroic stand against the catholic powers.
+The two ends of the range have very different cultural characteristics.
+In the west, the area is Basque-speaking and on the eastern Mediterranean end, it's Catalan-speaking.
+The Languedoc-Roussillon region in the southwest corner is best known as Cathar country, the area where the Cathar heretics lived and hid and were finally destroyed by the French crusaders in the thirteenth century.
+If you're in the area, don't miss Montsegur and the castle where the heretics made their last, heroic stand.

 05 of 08

-The Jura Mountain range extends over 225 miles (360 kms) in both France and Switzerland, stretching from the Rhône River to the Rhine.
+The Jura Mountain range extends over 225 miles (360 km) in both France and Switzerland, stretching from the Rhône River to the Rhine.
 Much of the western sector is in France.
-The highest peaks are in the south around Geneva, with the Crêt de la Neige in Ain at 5,636 ft (1,718 meters) and Le Reculet at 5,633 ft (1,717 meters) in France.
+The highest peaks are in the south around Geneva, with the Crêt de la Neige in Ain at 5,636 feet (1,718 meters) and Le Reculet at 5,633 feet (1,717 meters) in France.

 The range is formed from fossil-bearing limestone.
-It was called Jura Limestone by the explorer, naturalist and geographer Alexander von Humboldt and from this came the name Jurassic period, referring to rocks formed at the same time – 200 to 145 million years ago.
+It was called Jura Limestone by the explorer, naturalist, and geographer Alexander von Humboldt and from this came the name Jurassic period, referring to rocks formed at the same time, 200 to 145 million years ago.
+Because of the limestone soil, the area is ideal for vineyards, and wine-tasting in the Jura area is popular with visitors.

 06 of 08

-There are great walking trails including the Grand Randonnees, the GR5, GR7 and GR53 as well as cycle trains.
-During the winter, there are 36 different skiing areas offering cross-country routes and some downhill pistes.Continue to 7 of 8 below.
+There are great hiking trails including the Grand Randonnees (the great trek) or the GR5, GR7, and GR53 as well as bike routes.
+During the winter, there are 36 different skiing areas offering cross-country routes and some downhill runs.Continue to 7 of 8 below.

 07 of 08